 You’ll be surprised, but I get asked this question all the time.

 Occasionally, after finding my articles about Lebanon, some people ask me:

 Hey, I just left Israel and I’m flying to Beirut through Istanbul.
 Will the Lebanese authorities know that I’ve been to Israel?

 The answer is very simple: Lebanon and Israel are the worst enemies.

 Therefore, how could they possibly exchange any sort of information, especially tourism information?

 There are some Arab/Muslim countries where you are allowed to travel, despite having an Israeli stamp:

-*UAE: For some years already, the Israeli passport stamp is not an issue on arrival in Dubai or Abu Dhabi.
+**United Arab Emirates (Dubai): For some years already, the Israeli passport stamp has not been an issue on arrival in Dubai or Abu Dhabi.

 I think that this is all that you need to know regarding Israeli stamps.
 Please note that bureaucratic matters are continuously changing.
 I will try to keep this article updated as soon as I am aware of any country’s new policy.
 If you have any further questions, please leave a comment below.
 Safe travels!